astrokube/kubebuilder-initializer-plugin/README.md

 you will need to pass an extra argument with the path to the file.

 4. Initialize your project.
-Keep in mind that this plugin is used exclusively to initialize our project structure, so we should use also a plugin that supports the APIs and webhooks creation,for instance the `go.kubebuilder.io/v3` that is prpvided out
+Keep in mind that this plugin is used exclusively to initialize our project structure, so we should use also a plugin that supports the APIs and webhooks creation,for instance the `go.kubebuilder.io/v3` that is prpvided out  of the box by Kubbebuilder.
->>>>>>> main
-of the box by Kubbebuilder.

 ```bash
 kubebuilder init  --plugins go.kubebuilder.io/v3,kubebuilder-layout/v1-alpha \